 - Leaving my girlfriend to deal with quite a challenging little boy all week

-- Raising my voice at my son when he’s woken me up for the tenth time in the night
+- Raising my voice at my son when he wakes up multiple times in the night

 - Not knowing how to calm my son down when he’s having a meltdown